TomasHubelbauer/albert/readme.md

 ## To-Do

-### Use `canvas` to render the images and texts instead of pure HTML elements

-This will make it easier to crop to the viewport size and to add UI around the rendered page.

-### Scrape page viewport size and prevent viewport overflow in the viewer app
+### Scrape page viewport size and set the `canvas` size to the scraped size

-By switching to `canvas` (which is another todo), this will just be a matter of setting the correct canvas dimensions.
+Right now the page `canvas` size is hard-coded to 480x840 which looks correct.

 ### Figure out why some of the images do not show or show elsewhere/covered